maxiao0234/ARTran/README.md

 ## Inferencing
+During the inferencing phase, the screening results can be predicted interactively for a given condition (shift).
 ```
 # An example for inferencing:
 python test.py --shift=0. --fold=1 --batch-size=100 --num-classes=2 --hw-shape=(224, 224) --kernel-size=(56, 8) --stride=(28, 8) --dataroot='' --resume=''